langchain-ai/langgraph/docs/docs/concepts/langgraph_cloud.md

 Infrastructure for [deployments](#deployment) and [revisions](#revision) are provisioned and deployed asynchronously.
 They are not deployed immediately after submission.
 Currently, deployment can take up to several minutes.

+- When a new deployment is created, a new database is created for the deployment.
+Database creation is a one-time step.
+This step contributes to a longer deployment time for the initial revision of the deployment.
+- When a subsequent revision is created for a deployment, there is no database creation step.
+The deployment time for a subsequent revision is significantly faster compared to the deployment time of the initial revision.
+- The deployment process for each revision contains a build step, which can take up to a few minutes.

+!!! info "Database creation for `Development` type deployments takes longer than database creation for `Production` type deployments."

 ## Architecture

 !!! warning "Subject to Change"